gopartyparrot/doc/src/guide/stake-pool.md

 * You deposit SOL into the Parrot Stake Pool to receive prtSOL immediately
 * The stake pool manager will be responsible for delegating the deposited SOL to validators
-* At anytime, you may withdraw from the Stake Pool.
-Typically you'd end up with an activated stake account
+* You may withdraw from the stake pool at any time.
+Typically, you will end up with an activated stake account
-* Undelegate from the activated account, and wait for the next epoch to get the SOL back
+* Undelegate from the activated account, and wait for the next epoch to get your SOL back
-* You'd receive the original amount of SOL, plus the block rewards that have accrued
+* You will receive the original amount of SOL plus the block rewards that have accrued

 ## Why Stake Pool?

-The stake pool is an important new primitive for the Solana ecosystem, because it solves a few important problems:
+The stake pool is an important new primitive for the Solana ecosystem because it solves a few important problems:

-* It is difficult for a user to know which validator to stake with.
+* It is difficult for a user to decide which validator to stake with.
 Which validators are stable?
 Which validators can help increase the security factor of the network?
-* Once a staker had chosen a validator, the staked amount is too "sticky", as there is no incentive to balance the stakes across more validators.
+* Once a staker has chosen a validator, the staked amount is too "sticky", as there is no incentive to balance the stake across more validators.
-* A user faces the dilemma of whether to stake SOL, or to use SOL.
-Using SOL in DeFi would cost the user about 6~7% of annual yield.
+* A user faces the dilemma of whether to stake SOL or to use SOL.
+Using SOL in DeFi means missing out on about 6~7% of annual yield from block rewards.

-The stake pool solves the first two problem because it is able to aggregate the stakes of many users, and delegate those SOL to multiple validators in ways that helps to improve the Solana network security.
-For a pool staker, it is "stake and forget", as the pool would also be responsible for rebalancing the stake amounts to validators as necessary.
+The stake pool solves the first two problem because it is able to aggregate the stakes of many users and delegate their SOL to multiple validators in ways that helps to improve the security of the Solana network.
+For a pool staker, it is "stake and forget", as the pool would also be responsible for rebalancing the stake amounts to validators as needed.

 More importantly, the stake pool issues a "stake pool token" to represent your stake in the pool.